 Visit a travel doctor who can give you professional advice on what vaccinations may be necessary.
 If you go into the Amazon jungle, a yellow fever injection is obligatory and malaria recommended as well as a shot for the common flu might be requested by the local authorities.

-It can be as private as you want, and if you are booking through our platform you will get prices for a private excursion accoding to your group size.
-But if you prefer to share costs and experiences with like-minded people, we will be glad to try to fit you with others.
+ou book through our platform you will get a private excursion only for you and the other people you book with.
+But if you prefer to share costs and experiences with like-minded people, we will be glad to try to put you in a group with other travelers.
 For this, please get in contact with our Travel Designers directly.

 It is limited but yes, in Villa Salvacion (first night) there is internet service, also in the community of Shipetiari there is internet connection, this service is provided by the hour and in an area designated for this purpose, after coordination with the local guide.

 Vegetarian options are definitely possible.
 However, we cannot promise you vegan options on this tour, as you are going deep down into the jungle.
 It would be great if you were a bit flexible for these few days.
 Please, let us know in the booking process if you have any food restrictions.

 I was born in Cusco, and from a very young age, I was taken to the jungle of Manu, where I learned to connect with and respect nature.
 On some occasions accompanying my father on his trips to the native communities, I learned how the villagers live in harmony with the forest, they do not realize it, but they have a deep connection with the jungle, which we outsiders would like to have.

 When you understand how important it is to take care of and conserve nature, you want to share this feeling and what better way to do it than by doing tourism.
 What motivates me is to share what you have lived and know about the rainforest.

 Since 2012, I am with RESPONSible Travel Peru because they live and feel that tourism is a way by which we can make development while conserving and sharing with visitors.
 I like to be part of this tribe called RESPONS.